 This 30-45 minute track takes you through a mossy forest to the shores of Lake Gunn.
 We did this walk close to sunset and it was a great experience.
 The track starts near the Cascade Creek DOC campsite.

-Located 17 km off the main road (the same turnoff as Lake Marian); this 30 minute hike brings you to a viewpoint overlooking Humboldt Falls, the highest waterfall in New Zealand.
+Located 17 km off the main road (the same turnoff as Lake Marian); this 30 minute hike brings you to a viewpoint overlooking Humboldt Falls.
 The road there is also pretty scenic – make sure to stop off at Moraine Creek to see some incredibly clear water.

 The Milford Foreshore Walk